-We came up with a new version of a website: change of the color palette, reduction of text, more visual content, a new sign in screen, information about the mobile app and an inspiration section.
-As for the mobile app, I suggested several onboarding screens for first-time users to introduce the app and demonstrate how it works together with the website.
-Preference and navigation tests with the users helped us create a user-friendly product.
+We came up with a new version of a website: a new sign in screen, change of the color palette, reduction of text, more visual content, information about the mobile app and an inspiration section.
+As for the mobile app of the company, I suggested several onboarding screens for first-time users to introduce the app and demonstrate how it works together with the website.
+The product was well received by the press and during the first week, there were 2000 new service members.

 I strategized to do the following: monitor the progress of the website with Google Analytics concentrating on the users, numbers of both visitors of the website and unique visitors to determine how they are responding to the new site and their organic search; amount of time on site: number of qualified leads, mouse tracking, number of social media/blog subscribers etc.